open-craft/xblock-group-project-v2/README.md

 ### Setting configuration variables

-There are two sources of configuration variables: django settings and XBlock-specific settings available through [SettingsService][settings-service].
+There are two sources of configuration variables: Django settings and XBlock-specific settings available through [SettingsService][settings-service].
 Both types of settings can be set via LMS environment file `lms.env.json` or (not recommended) directly in instance Django settings.

 [settings-service]: https://github.com/edx/edx-platform/blob/master/common/lib/xmodule/xmodule/services.py#L7

-The following django settings are used:
+The following Django settings are used:

 * `EDX_API_KEY`: string - must contain a edX API Key.
 As this XBlock uses edX API extensively, failure to provide the key will prevent Group Project XBlock v2 from operating normally.
-* `BASE_DIR`: string - base django instance directory.
+* `BASE_DIR`: string - base Django instance directory.
 Used by Submission XBlocks as part of file storage location if local file storage is used
 * `API_LOOPBACK_ADDRESS`: URL - (optional) should contain base URL of LMS API.
 Default: http://127.0.0.1:8000
-* File upload features piggyback on django file storage mechanism, in order to store files, a file storage mechanism should be configured *Note:* existing production instances use S3 as file storage; using local file storage is not confirmed.
+* File upload features piggyback on Django file storage mechanism, in order to store files, a file storage mechanism should be configured *Note:* existing production instances use S3 as file storage; using local file storage is theoretically possible, but it does not work out of the box (likely requires some modifications on LMS/Apros side).

 Group Project XBlock v2 uses the following bucket key to access XBlock settings: `group_project_v2`.
 The following XBlock settings are used: